syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet17 | OrderList_Indent_Level_1 }}

-5.Add three more CheckBoxes to include options to enable or disable Grouping, Sorting, and Filtering at runtime.
+5. Add three more CheckBoxes to include options to enable or disable Grouping, Sorting, and Filtering at runtime.
 Handle their checked changed events to add the code for adding and removing groups, sorted columns and record filters.
 For example, if the checked state of the check box is `true` then group the table against a column.
 When its checked state is turned to false, simply ungroup the table.
+{% capture codesnippet18 %}​
 {% tabs %}
 {% highlight c# %}
 //Sorts Option.